MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/configure-authorized-apps-deployed-with-a-managed-installer.md

     </RuleCollection>
     ```

 4. Verify your AppLocker policy.
 The following example shows a complete AppLocker policy that sets Configuration Manager and Microsoft Endpoint Manager Intune as managed installers.
 Only those AppLocker rule collections that have actual rules defined are included in the final XML.
-This ensures the policy will merge successfully on devices which may already have an AppLocker policy in place.
+This condition-based inclusion ensures the policy will merge successfully on devices that may already have an AppLocker policy in place.

     ```xml
     <AppLockerPolicy Version="1">